 And one which makes your lib directory have the same layout as the ibiblio repository:

 Not too difficult, and really flexible, isn't it ?
 And check the retrieve task reference documentation to learn more about it...

 Apache Ivy uses two types of xml files: settings files and ivy files.

 In fact, Apache Ivy distinguishes two different steps to describe and get your dependencies:

 - You write ivy files to describe the dependencies of your module, independently of how you retrieve them.

 - Then you configure Apache Ivy to indicate where it can find your dependencies.
 Thus you can easily share your ivy files, even if you have internal dependencies which are not resolved the same way in your environment as in the target development environment.
-You just need to write two configuration files, one in your default development environment, and one in the target development environment with the same ivy files.
+You just need to write two settings files, one in your default development environment, and one in the target development environment with the same ivy files.